artefactual/atom-docs/user-manual/import-export/oai-pmh.rst

    :width: 18

-AtoM has the ability to act as a data provider to service providers interested in harvesting descriptive metadata from AtoM, by exposing simple Dublin Core XML via OAI-PMH, the Open Archives Initiative Protocol for Metadata Harvesting (version 2.0).
+AtoM has the ability to act as a data provider to service providers interested in harvesting descriptive metadata from AtoM, by exposing either simple Dublin Core XML or EAD 2002 XML via OAI-PMH, the Open Archives Initiative Protocol for Metadata Harvesting (version 2.0).

 The Open Archives Initiative describes OAI-PMH as follows: